mantidproject/mantid/docs/source/concepts/ModulatedStructure.rst

 for ModHKL in UnitCell is set when the function setModUB is used in OrientedLattice.

-A python script is created for step 4, which provides a visual aid for identifying the satellite peaks.
+A python script is in developemnt for step 4, which provides a visual aid for identifying the satellite peaks.
 It also find clusters of peaks by binning the number of peaks in the collapsed HKL space into specified sized boxes.
 The resulting clusters of peaks together with the visual aid should be adequate for the user to identify modulation vectors in step 5.

+figure:: ../images/Satellite.png

 For step 6, algorithm IndexPeakswithSatellites is created, parallel to the algorithm IndexPeaks for regular crystal structures.
 The inputs for